 The trigger threshold is the minimum signal level a client requires to maintain the current connection.

-macOS clients monitor and maintain the current BSSID’s connection until the RSSI has crossed the -75 dBm threshold.
-After RSSI has crossed that threshold, macOS scans for roam candidate BSSIDs for the current ESSID.
+macOS clients monitor and maintain the current BSSID’s connection until the RSSI crosses the -75 dBm threshold.
+After RSSI crosses that threshold, macOS scans for roam candidate BSSIDs for the current ESSID.

-Consider this threshold in view of the signal overlap between your wireless cells. macOS maintains a connection up to the -75 dBm threshold, but 5 GHz cells are designed with a -67 dBm overlap.
-Those clients will remain connected to the current BSSID longer than you may expect.
+Consider this threshold in view of the signal overlap between your wireless cells. macOS maintains a connection until the -75 dBm threshold, but 5 GHz cells are designed with a -67 dBm overlap.
+Those clients will remain connected to the current BSSID longer than you might expect.

 Also consider how the cell overlap is measured.
-The antennas on computers vary from model to model, and they see different cell boundaries compared with what may be expected.
+The antennas on computers vary from model to model, and they see different cell boundaries than may be expected.
 It's always best to use the target device when you measure cell overlap.

 macOS always defaults to the 5 GHz band over the 2.4 GHz band.
 This happens as long as the RSSI for a 5 GHz network is at least -68 dBm and the load on the network is not excessive.